-Lessons follow a range of structures according to the abilities and needs of the children, subject matter being taught and context of the lesson.
+Lessons follow a logical format with an introduction, direct teaching, main activity and plenary.
 It is made clear to the children at the start of the lesson exactly what it is they will learn as the objectives are shared with them.